Personalized Federated Learning with Gaussian Processes: Related work

 \textbf{Personalized federated learning.} To overcome client heterogeneity, PFL aims to introduce some personalization for each client in the federation~\cite{Kulkarni2020SurveyOP,tan2021towards}.
-Recent methods include adapting multitask learning~\cite{dinh2021fedu,smith2017federated}, meta-learning approaches~\cite{behl2019alpha,Fallah2020PersonalizedFL,fallah2020convergence, li2017meta, zhou2019efficient}, and model mixing, where clients learn a mixture of the global and local models \cite{arivazhagan2019federated,deng2020adaptive,hanzely2020federated,liang2020think}.
+Recent methods include adapting multitask learning~\cite{dinh2021fedu,smith2017federated}, meta-learning approaches~\cite{behl2019alpha,Fallah2020PersonalizedFL,fallah2020convergence, jiang2019improving,li2017meta, zhou2019efficient}, and model mixing, where clients learn a mixture of the global and local models \cite{arivazhagan2019federated,deng2020adaptive,hanzely2020federated,liang2020think}.
 Other approaches utilize different regularization schemes to enforce soft parameter sharing~\cite{Huang2020PersonalizedCF, t2020personalized}.
 Personalization in FL has also been explored through clustering approaches in which similar clients within the federation have a greater effect on one another~\cite{Mansour2020ThreeAF,zhang2020personalized}.
 Recently, \cite{shamsian2021personalized_icml} proposed learning a central hypernetworks that acts on client representation vectors for generating personalized models.

-\textbf{Bayesian FL.} Some studies put forward a Bayesian treatment to the FL setup. \cite{bui2018partitioned, corinzia2019variational} used variational inference with Bayesian NNs. \cite{wang2019federated, yurochkin2019bayesian} proposed a matching algorithm between local models based on the Beta-Bernoulli process to construct a global model. \cite{yin2020fedloc} proposed a FL framework that uses a global GP model for regression tasks and without DKL.
+\textbf{Bayesian FL.} Some studies put forward a Bayesian treatment to the FL setup. \cite{bui2018partitioned, corinzia2019variational} used variational inference with Bayesian NNs. \cite{wang2019federated, yurochkin2019bayesian} proposed a matching algorithm between local models based on the Beta-Bernoulli process to construct a global model. \cite{dai2020federated} extended Bayesian optimization to FL setting via Thompson sampling.
+To scale the GP model they used random Fourier features.
+We use inducing points instead. \cite{yin2020fedloc} proposed a federated learning framework that uses a global GP model for regression tasks and without DKL.
 Unlike this study, we focus on classification tasks with a personal GP classifier per client and advocate sharing information between clients through the kernel. \cite{tang2021fedgp} used GPs in a client selection strategy.
-In \cite{kassab2020federated} an approach based on stein-variational gradient descent was suggested.
+In \cite{kassab2020federated} an approach based on stein variational gradient descent was suggested.
 This method does not scale beyond small-sized networks. \cite{liu2021bayesian} proposed a multivariate Gaussian product mechanism to aggregate local models.
 As we will show, this method is less suited when the data heterogeneity between clients is large.

 \textbf{Gaussian process classification.} Unlike regression, in classification approximations must be used since the likelihood is not a Gaussian \cite{gp_book}.
 Classic approaches include the Laplace approximation \cite{williams1998bayesian}, expectation-propagation \cite{minka2001family}, and least squares \cite{rifkin2004defense}.
 Recently, several methods were proposed based on the \pg augmentation \cite{polya_gamma} for modeling multinomial distributions \cite{linderman2015dependent}, GP classification \cite{ galy2020multi, galy2020automated, WenzelGDKO19}, few-shot learning \cite{snell2020bayesian}, and incremental learning \cite{achituve2021gp_icml}.
 Here we build on the last approach.
 Classification with GPs is commonly done with variational inference techniques \cite{hensman2015scalable}, here we wish to exploit the conjugacy of the model to take Gibbs samples from the posterior.
 This approach yields well calibrated \cite{snell2020bayesian} and more accurate models \cite{achituve2021gp_icml}.